Sanda Plantation Hideaway

 “Gamal” is the local name of a tree often used as shade tree for coffee and other crops.
 We have plenty of them!

-Gamal was the dominant male of the puppies.
+Gamal was the dominant male of the four puppies.
 He was usually going his own way, and was relative quiet and easy going.
 Except when he reinforced his dominance over his brothers…

 Gamal was a brave puppy, perhaps too brave… He died of poisoning.
 We want to believe it was a dead (poisoned) rat he ate, and not a poisoned bait by one of the farmers…